-Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data (OJ L 281, 23.11.1995, p 31).
+Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free

-- (25) Since the objective of this Directive, to achieve a smooth functioning internal market through the establishment of a sufficient and comparable level of redress across the internal market in case of unlawful acquisition, use or disclosure of a trade secret, cannot be sufficiently achieved by Member States and can therefore, by reason of its scale and effects, be better achieved at Union level, the Union may adopt measures in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
+- (25)-\Since the objective of this Directive, to achieve a smooth functioning internal market through the establishment of a sufficient and comparable level of redress across the internal market in case of unlawful acquisition, use or disclosure of a trade secret, cannot be sufficiently achieved by Member States and can therefore, by reason of its scale and effects, be better achieved at Union level, the Union may adopt measures in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
 In accordance with the principle of proportionality, as set out in that same Article, this Directive does not go beyond what is necessary in order to achieve that objective. - (26) This Directive should not aim to establish harmonised rules for judicial cooperation, jurisdiction, the recognition and enforcement of judgments in civil and commercial matters, or deal with applicable law.
-Other Union instruments which govern such matters in general terms should, in principle, remain equally applicable to the field covered by this Directive. - (27) This Directive should not affect the application of competition law rules, in particular Articles 101 and 102 of the Treaty on the Functioning of the European Union.
+Other Union instruments which govern such matters in general terms should, in principle, remain equally applicable to the field covered by this Directive. - (27)-\This Directive should not affect the application of competition law rules, in particular Articles 101 and 102 of the Treaty on the Functioning of the European Union.
 The measures provided for in this Directive should not be used to restrict competition unduly in a manner contrary to that Treaty.

-- (28) The measures adopted to protect trade secrets against their unlawful acquisition, disclosure and use should not affect the application of any other relevant law in other areas including intellectual property rights, privacy, access to documents, and the law of contract.
-However, where the scope of application of Directive 2004/48/EC of the European Parliament and of the Council7 and the scope of this Directive overlap, this Directive takes precedence as lex specialis. - (29)The European Data Protection Supervisor was consulted in accordance with Article 28(2) of regulation (EC) No 45/20018 and delivered an opinion on 12 March 20149.
+(28)-\The -measures -adopted -to -protect -trade -secrets -against -their -unlawful- acquisition, disclosure and use should not affect the application of any other relevant law in other areas including intellectual property rights, privacy, access to documents, and the law of contract.
+However, where the scope of application of Directive 2004/48/EC of the European Parliament and of the Council Council and the scope of this Directive overlap, this Directive takes precedence as lex specialis.

+(29) The European Data Protection Supervisor was consulted in accordance with

+Article 28(2) of regulation (EC) No 45/2001 and delivered an opinion on 12 March 2014.